KMukuch/ctuix/README.md

 # Description

+A C library for building **event driven TUI programs** on UNIX-like systems (macOS, Linux, etc.) using XML

 The library helps to avoid the frustration with **ncurses** and **libxml**, which can be difficult to learn, and helps to create user-friendly TUIs embedded in C code.

 # Disclaimer